Tr2e/SPAnimatedPageControl/README.md

 Because it's so simple,so you can easily find the configuration in .m file and change it if you like.

-Althought it's so simple , but I hope it can be helpful.
+Although it's simple , but I hope it can be helpful.

 ![AnimatedPageControl](https://github.com/Tr2e/SPAnimatedPageControl/raw/master/animatePageControl.gif)